HistoricBridges.org Menu: HistoricBridges.org Menu:

 Bridge Documentation

-Bridge Status: This historic bridge is at risk for demolition and replacement by MoDOT!
+Bridge Status: This landmark historic bridge was demolished and replaced by MoDOT April 2024!

 View Archived National Bridge Inventory Report - Has Additional Details and Evaluation